pavithrakarthik/agent-toolkit/modelcontextprotocol/README.md

 ### 1. Install Node.js

-Node.js is required for the PayPal connector to function:
+Node.js is required for the PCC connector to function:

 1. Visit the [Node.js official website](https://nodejs.org/), download and install it.
 2. Requirements: Node 18+

-### 2. Configure PayPal Connector with MCP host (Claude desktop / Cursor / Cline)
+### 2. Configure PCC Connector with MCP host (Claude desktop / Cursor / Cline)
 We will show the integration with Claude desktop.
 You can use your favorite MCP host.
 1. Open Claude Desktop
 2. Navigate to Settings
 3. Find the Developer or Advanced settings section
 4. Locate the external tools or connectors configuration area
-5. Add the following PayPal connector configuration to this ~/Claude/claude_desktop_config.json:
+5. Add the following PCC connector configuration to this ~/Claude/claude_desktop_config.json:

 ```json
 {